psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <br>

 4.  **Step 4:**<br> Use the code above to create your own matrix that you assign to a variable called called `ToyB_matrix`. <br> **You should create your grid to generally have negative spatial autocorrelation, but still include a little bit of randomness.**<br>Your grid could also have additional rows and column as you desire.

+<p class="comment">All the way through my example, I use ToyA_... for my variable names. e.g. `ToyA_raster`, `ToyA_matrix` Name yours ToyB_... to keep your code neat </p>

 <br> <br>

 #### B2b.
 Creating a spatial weights matrix

-Now let's convert our dataset to the right type of spatial data (spdep), so that we can determine which grid-cells are "nearby".
+Now, we will convert our dataset to a specifica type of spatial data (spdep), so that we can determine which grid-cells are "nearby" and create a spatial weights matrix.
 To find adjacent polygons, we can use package 'spdep'.

 1. First, we covert our raster data to a spatial polygon using `rasterToPolygons` and `SpatialPolygons`